RicardoATT/Monociclo-Segmentado/docs/softwareInstallation.md

 # Software installation

 This section shows the installation of the necessary tools to run and simulate the project.
+The tools installation was done on Windows 10, however, the software is compatible with Windows 11 and Debian-based systems.

 ## Quartus
 Quartus is an Integrated Development Environment (IDE) that provides tools and resources to design, simulate, implement, and develop programmable logic devices.
 The programming languages it supports are hardware-oriented such as VHDL, Verilog and SystemVerilog.
 The software also integrates the ModelSim tool, which is a hardware simulator used in the design and verification of digital circuits.
 This project was developed in Quartus using the Verilog language.